VAPT – Vulnerability Assessment and Penetration Testing | 2019 Beginner Guide!

 Black Box Testing:

 The penetration tester is placed in the role of an external hacker, with no internal knowledge of the target system such as source code and architecture.
-A black-box penetration test determines the vulnerabilities and loopholes in a system that are exploitable from outside the network by imitating a malicious mindset that an attacker approaches the system with.
+A black-box penetration test determines the vulnerabilities and loopholes in a system that are exploitable from outside the network.
+It does so by imitating a malicious mindset that an attacker approaches the system with.
 It relies on dynamic analysis of programs and systems by running automated scanning tools and manual penetration testing.
 This is also known as the “trial and error” method.

 White Box Testing: